 Unflavored Vodka

 Unflavored vodka, also known as plain vodka, is the traditional and most common type of vodka.
-It is typically distilled multiple times to achieve a high level of purity and smoothness.
-Unflavored vodkas are characterized by their neutral taste and aroma, allowing the natural qualities of the base spirit to shine through.
-These vodkas are versatile and can be enjoyed neat, on the rocks, or used as a base for cocktails.
+To achieve a high level of purity and smoothness, vodka is typically distill multiple times.
+Additionally, unflavored vodkas are known for their neutral taste and aroma, which allows the natural qualities of the base spirit to shine through.
+As a result, these versatile vodkas can be enjoy neat, on the rocks, or used as a base for cocktails.

 Flavored Vodka

-Flavored vodka is a popular variation that is infused with additional flavors to enhance the taste and aroma.
-Fruits, herbs, spices, or other natural ingredients are used to impart unique flavors and create a more distinct drinking experience.
+Flavored vodka is a popular variation that is infuse with additional flavors to enhance the taste and aroma.
+Fruits, herbs, spices, or other natural ingredients are use to impart unique flavors and create a more distinct drinking experience.
 Flavored vodkas can range from subtle and delicate to bold and intense, catering to a wide range of preferences.
-They can be enjoyed on their own, mixed into cocktails, or used to add a twist to traditional vodka-based drinks.
+They can be enjoyable on their own, mixed into cocktails, or used to add a twist to traditional vodka-based drinks.

 Infused Vodka

 Infused vodka takes flavoring a step further by steeping the spirit with botanicals, fruits, or herbs for an extended period.
 This process allows the flavors to fully merge with the vodka, resulting in a more intense and concentrated taste.
-Infused vodkas can be made with a single ingredient or a combination of multiple ingredients, offering a variety of unique and complex flavor profiles.
-These vodkas are often sipped neat or used to create sophisticated cocktails.
+Infuse vodkas can make with a single ingredient or a combination of multiple ingredients, offering a variety of unique and complex flavor profiles.
+These vodkas are often sip neat or used to create sophisticated cocktails.

 Also Check: How Many Calories In A Shot Of Vodka (Explained)